team-alembic/realtime-apis-with-graphql-subscriptions/preso.md

 - GraphQL set to dominate APIs
 - Subscriptions best option for live data
+- Transport agnostic
 - *Great tooling* will drive adoption

 ^ common query language with support for live data
+^ logging (how do you log websocket requests?)
 ^ Apollo Engine etc.

 ---